 A new Ormskirk Union workhouse was built in 1851-3 on a site at the south side of the Wigan Road in Ormskirk.
 It was designed by William Culshaw who was also the architect of much larger workhouses for the Toxteth Park and West Derby Unions.
 His design for Ormskirk was based on the cruciform layout that had been popular in the peak workhouse building period of 1835-8.
 The workhouse location and layout are shown on the 1908 map below.

 The two-storey entrance block stood facing the road at the north.

 To the rear, four wings radiated from the central octagonal hub.
 Broadly speaking, males were housed at the west side of the workhouses and females at the east.

 A separate detached block lay to the south-west of the main building.

-In 1898, new Union offices were erected to the west of the workhouse.
+In 1898, a new guardians' boardroom and union offices were erected to the west of the workhouse.

 The following collection of remarkable photos, dating from the early 1900s, paint a vivid portrait of the workhouse and its inmates and staff.
 They were kindly contributed by Betty Underwood, author of a book on the Ormskirk workhouse (details below).

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.